sheffieldnlp/qe-eval-scripts/README.md

-# qe-eval-scripts
+# Scripts to process &amp; score QE predictions

-Scripts to process &amp; score QE predictions into WMT format.
+This repository contains scripts to score QE outputs in preparation of a submission at WMT.